greatcan11/Interactive-Lab-Hub/Lab 4/README.md

 **b.
 Make a video of your paper display in action.**

 **c.
 Explain the rationale for the design.** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)
-> We want this game to be portable and small since mancala boards are usually not too big.
-The beads are also not too big so these well sizes are a good size.
-Additionally, there are baskets that are bigger than the manacala wells that represent the total points each person has.
-These are bigger than the wells since they will hold more beads.

 ### Part D
 ### Materiality